ldn-softdev/jtc/User Guide.md

 Here, all records (`[+0]`) from the `Directory` have been selected and then in every record all `phone` sub-records selected starting from the 2nd entry (`[+1]`)

-The same way object elements could be subscripted, here's an example where all address entries staring from the 2nd one are printed, each one stating from the 3rd entry:
+The same way object elements could be subscripted, here's an example where all address entries starting from the 2nd one are printed, each one stating from the 3rd entry:
 ```
 bash $ <ab.json jtc -w'[Directory][+1][address][+2]'